mnadarsh/AWS/Instrduction.md

   **Most AWS services are Region-scoped:**

-    • Amazon EC2 (Infrastructure as a Service)
+    • Amazon EC2 (Infrastructure as a Service).
-    • Elastic Beanstalk (Platform as a Service)
+    • Elastic Beanstalk (Platform as a Service).
-    • Lambda (Function as a Service)
+    • Lambda (Function as a Service).
-    • Rekognition (Software as a Service)
+    • Rekognition (Software as a Service).

 **Region Table:**  https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services